Are you planning to go and explore the land of the rising sun, Japan? Well, we got you!

-The Tokugawa Shogunate, Edo Period, Meiji Restoration & WWII
+The Tokugawa Shogunate, Edo Period, Meiji Restoration and WWII

 But by the mid-1800s the clan systems were being eroded by the strength of the military government.
 The Tokugawa Shogunate fought the Imperial Forces.
 The Imperial Forces were victorious against the Shogunate and went on to take Edo Castle.
 Kofu Castle fell to Emperor Meiji.
 This period is known as the Meiji Restoration (1868).

 The province was named Kofu prefecture in 1869 but then two years later it was renamed Yamanashi prefecture.
 The city of Kofu sustained major damage from bombing during the Second World War.
 Since that time it has recovered and agriculture and trade have been rebuilt and expanded in the region.

 Especially in the post-war period when Japan became a very prosperous nation, service and other industries flourished in Yamanashi prefecture until new infrastructure and the growth of Tokyo caused the prefecture to fall behind.
 Tourism and agriculture remain important parts of this picturesque province and its Fuji five lakes are a major international tourist attraction.

 So, now that you know what happened here, it’s time to make some plans to explore its incredible scenery.

 Take in the natural beauty of the Fuji Five Lakes

 The best place to start is with the Fuji five lakes.